-But there is increasing concern that consumers are unwittingly buying spices which also contain high levels of heavy metals.
+But there is increasing concern that consumers are unwittingly buying spices that also contain high levels of heavy metals.
 A number of scientific studies have shown that there is widespread contamination of spices, particularly when bought and sold in bulk.
 The Federal Food and Drug Administration has estimated that twelve percent of spices imported to the US are contaminated.
 Studies of individual US cities and areas have found even higher rates of contamination.

 A 2014 study by Kansas State University found that four out of ten bulk spices bought from farmers’ markets and bulk spice stores in the Kansas metropolitan area were contaminated with heavy metals, as well as mycotoxins and bacteria.
 Some of the most popular bulk spices, black pepper, thyme, oregano, and turmeric, also tested positive for salmonella.

 A long-term study by the New York City Department of Health and Mental Hygiene looked into lead contamination of consumer products.
 Between 2008 and 2017 researchers tested more than 3,000 products and found that spices sourced from overseas were most at risk of heavy metal contamination.
 Spices imported from Pakistan, Bangladesh, Nepal, and Morocco had the highest concentrations of lead.